STEF Chairman, Dr Andrew Higgins, with the baby Tonkao who died from EEHV last year, aged 1

 In spite of numerous studies (including one published in Nature in 2020 which confirmed that EEHV is transmitted via saliva and intestinal excretion) there is currently no vaccine available for EEHV.
 Early detection followed by urgent treatment with anti-viral drugs and massive rehydration offer the best chance of a successful outcome; an untreated elephant is very unlikely to survive.

 Bearing in mind that female elephants produce only two or three infants in their lifetime, EEHV poses a major threat to Asian elephants, so work continues to develop effective vaccines.
 Meanwhile, owners and veterinarians in Thailand remain vigilant, particularly during the months of December, January and February, when the weather pattern changes and so does the diet, resulting in an increase prevalence of the disease.
 STEF’s veterinary officer, Dr Aon, is already analysing blood samples from young elephants in Phang Nga and Phuket Provinces to check for the presence of the virus, and has also been supplying Vitamin C, free of charge, to these needy elephants in an attempt to boost their immune systems.

 The STEF Veterinary Centre at Khok Kloi provides all of its veterinary services free to elephant owners in the region, but we urgently need funds to pay for the drugs.
 You can help us by becoming a Medicine Angel and, for just £20 a month, cover the costs of treating one elephant.
 Please help us to save an elephant today!

-(If you’d prefer to donate a different amount, please visit our Donate page.)
+If you’d prefer to donate a different amount, please go to our Donate page.